cyber-shah/academics-neu/USEME.md

-GrimeMain is a command-line custom image manipulation program that allows you to load, save, and modify images.
+Grime is a custom image manipulation program that allows you to load, save, and modify images.
+The user can run the program with three types of command line arguments.
+1.  `-file {file-path}` : Loads and runs commands from the specified file.
+2. `-text` : Scripting Mode.
+Allows the user to enter commands manually.
+3. ` `(no argument) : GUI Mode.
+Opens the GUI for the user to interact with.

 Below are the supported commands:

 - `load {format} {image-path} {custom-Image-name}` Loads the image from the specified path and stores it with the given name.